Telecoms power

 - Eliminating emissions – diesel generators produce dangerous emissions whilst running from noise to carbon monoxide.
 With many telecoms sites sitting in rural areas, this can impact and be detrimental to the surrounding ecosystem.

-- Storage efficiency – Batteries may be efficient at storing energy, but unlike fuel cells, they require space for storage and charging and stored surplus energy will diminish over time due to self-discharge phenomenon.
+- Storage efficiency – batteries may be efficient at storing energy for telecoms power, but unlike fuel cells, they require space for storage and charging and stored surplus energy will diminish over time due to self-discharge phenomenon.

-- Downtime and grid dependence – Electricity generated by fuel cells can be used in power shortages during periods where renewables aren’t readily available (i.e., monsoon periods, sundown, etc.).
-Surplus energy stored in the form of hydrogen through on-site electrolysis does not degrade over time and can be converted to electricity through fuel cells when required.
+- Downtime and grid dependence – electricity generated by fuel cells can be used in power shortages during periods where renewables aren’t readily available (i.e., monsoon periods, sundown, etc.).
+Surplus energy stored in the form of hydrogen through on-site electrolysis does not degrade over time and can be converted to electricity through fuel cells when required for telecoms power.

 Our telecoms power products

-Intelligent Energy’s IE-POWER range of fuel cell modules provide an ideal solution for telecoms applications whereby flexible and dependable off-grid power is required.
-Our zero-emission fuel cell modules are compact, robust and simple to integrate, offering a clear advantage over both battery-only and diesel power sources.
+Intelligent Energy’s IE-POWER range of fuel cell modules provide an ideal solution for telecoms power applications, whereby flexible and dependable off-grid power is required.
+Our zero-emission fuel cell modules are compact, robust and simple to integrate, offering a clear advantage over both battery-only and diesel power sources for telecoms power.